-- Pour batter into the pan and bake for 15 minutes.
+- Pour the very liquid batter into the pan and bake for 15 minutes.
 Cake should spring back when touched and have an internal temperature of about 200 degrees.
 It will be pretty obvious if it’s done.

 - While cake bakes, weigh out your confectioners’ sugar and sift it to remove any lumps.
 Set it aside.

 - Clean out the saucepan and melt the 1 stick of butter.
 Add the salt and cocoa powder and stir over medium heat until smooth.
 Remove from heat and stir in the sour cream.
-Add the confectioners sugar about 1 cup at a time, stirring until smooth.
+Add the vanilla, then add the confectioners' sugar about 1 cup at a time, stirring until smooth.
 If icing seems to be thickening, you can do this over low heat, but the residual heat from the cocoa/butter mixture should be enough.
-Stir in the vanilla, then spoon over cake and spread quickly before icing starts to set.
+Pour over cake gradually, tilting pan so that it covers the cake evenly.
+Let set.

 I have made this cake many times!
 My grand-daughter loves this cake also.
 Her Birthday is coming up in July, this is the cake that she wants!
 I have gotten everything ahead, so I will have everything to make this, a day ahead, the Frosting is the best part.
 I put it on when the cake is still hot, it takes a lot like Fudge.
 So, if you have never made the Texas Sheet Cake, do try it and see if your family loves it.

 Shannon, thanks for noting the bake time.
 I’ll add a reminder note to check at 15.
 I have a feeling people will play around with pan sizes, so I really should include a range.